Patrickengel97/Bone-Tumor-Data-Analysis/README.md

 ### Data Extraction and SQLite

 - Use knowledge of JSON, SQLite databases, and security to run a data modeling and cleaning process.
-- Extract necessary information from the retrieved JSON data and writing it to a SQLite database.
+- Extract necessary information from the retrieved JSON data and write it to a SQLite database.
 - Read rough/raw data from MongoDB downloads or a local JSON file.
 - Focus on extracting only the fields relevant to the planned data analysis task.
 - Wipe out and re-build the SQLite database each time the program runs, allowing adjustments to parameters and mapping tables.